West Virginia Ordnance Works: Superfund

 Around 1979, fishermen in the Wildlife Management Area reported red water seepage at the site and beginning in 1981, TNT, DNT and other residual contaminants from World War II operations were discovered.
 On September 8, 1983, the site was listed on the National Priorities List (NPL) making it eligible for cleanup as part of the Superfund program.
 The site was West Virginia's "top priority" cleanup site and was among the national top ten most polluted sites.
 Portions of the site have been cleaned up or determined uncontaminated and were later removed from the list, but cleanup has not been completed as of 2007.

-According to the FY2006 Defense Environmental Restoration Program Annual Report To Congress, 2704 acre remained on the NPL and $71.4 million in cleanup funding had been appropriated.
-Estimated completion was FY2020 for an additional $27.9 million.
+According to the FY 2006 Defense Environmental Restoration Program Annual Report To Congress, 2704 acre remained on the NPL and $71.4 million in cleanup funding had been appropriated.
+Estimated completion was FY 2020 for an additional $27.9 million.

 According to the FY 2019 Defense Environmental Restoration Program Annual Report to Congress, $1.9 million in FY 2019 funds were obligated to the site.
 The total cost estimate in FY 2019 was $72 million.